Hardvapour: Subcultural identity

 The hardvapour aesthetic is influenced by Eastern European culture and some of its producers are thought to be of Eastern European origin; the J-card of the hardvapour. compilation album reveals that around a quarter of the producers included and involved were from Russia, Ukraine and Croatia.
 Other producers like Flash, DJ Alina, and Krokodil Hunter have falsely labeled themselves to be Ukrainian and Russian, which German critic Jens Balzer felt added quirkiness to the hardvapour scene.

 wosX has noted that one of the major goals of hardvapour was "globalization" and showcasing the true harsh cultures of not only Eastern European but also other nations.
 According to Matt Broomfield where vaporwave "exposes the artificiality below the utopic sheen of late capitalism" hardvapour "throws post-apocalyptic raves in defiance of dystopia."

 Thump writer Rob Arcand noted hardvapour's self-mocking aspect to be another major part of the culture with track titles such as "Long Live Hardvapour" and "Welcome to Hardvapour" that "either directly referencing the movement itself or obliquely mocking how the sound will be interpreted online (or eventually declared "over") though an endless proliferation of bizarre .gifs and nihilistic photos and videos."
 Elements of cyberpunk also heavily come into play into the works of hardvapour and their visual aesthetic, such as on Hacking For Freedom whose iconography is inspired by the film The Matrix (1999) and the LPs Visions by Chinese Hackers and Жорсткий щойно випав сніг by Bannik Krew that feature aspects of the frequent cyberpunk element of surveillance footage.

 According to Thump's Colin Joyce, "At the forefront of the genre is the absurdly prolific collective and label H.V.R.F. (short for hardvapour Resistance Front).
-According to their Bandcamp, they're based in Pryp'Yat', Ukraine, a ghost town near the border the country shares with Belarus.
+According to their Bandcamp, they're based in Pripyat, Ukraine, a ghost town near the border the country shares with Belarus.
 It seems unlikely, however, that anyone associated with the collective is actually based there, given that the city was evacuated after the Chernobyl nuclear disaster in 1986."